Co-Written with William Scheller

 Experienced fundraisers know that marketing is the key to raising awareness of your mission and establishing your reputation.
 They understand that focusing on marketing can help a non-profit skyrocket its fundraising results.

 If you’re a business, marketing helps customers discover your products and gains their trust and confidence, leading to a transaction.
 If you’re a nonprofit, it works the same way: Marketing raises awareness of your mission, earns prospects’ trust and confidence, and turns them into donors.

-Whether you’re a small nonprofit or a large, nationwide charity, this guide will direct your marketing efforts to efficiently connect to your target audience.
+Whether you’re a small nonprofit or a large, nationwide charity, this guide will direct your nonprofit marketing efforts to efficiently connect to your target audience.
 You’ll learn tips on marketing your nonprofit through direct mail, social media, email, public relations, and paid advertising.
 And it doesn’t matter if you’re relying on annual campaigns, or have evolved to include planned giving — the basic concepts are the same.

 An important note: Many of the helpful links in this guide lead to tips and techniques for business marketing.
 That’s because the fundamentals of marketing are the same.
 Instead of marketing a product, fundraisers are marketing a mission, a gift plan, or a capital campaign.

 Nonprofit Marketing Fundamentals

 Begin by understanding your target audience, refining your brand identity, and defining your unique selling proposition.